mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

 CA out of the box, you will see an SSL certificate warning every time you visit a new SSL domain through mitmproxy.
-When you are testing a single site through a browser, just accepting the bogus SSL cert manually is not too much trouble, but there are a many circumstances where you will want to configure your testing system or browser to trust the mitmproxy CA as a signing root authority.
+When you are testing a single site through a browser, just accepting the bogus SSL cert manually is not too much trouble, but there are many circumstances where you will want to configure your testing system or browser to trust the mitmproxy CA as a signing root authority.
 For security reasons, the mitmproxy CA is generated uniquely on the first start and is not shared between mitmproxy installations on different devices.